 RPA is a living, working technology that is already in use.
 From the management side, RPA without BPM does not give a complete result.
 It is patchy automation of some operations.
 But the coexistence of BPM and RPA technologies has a cumulative effect.

-RPA automates anything that can be automated without integration, and that is not a constant source of change.
+RPA automates anything that can be automated without integration, which is not a constant source of change.
 And BPM makes sense to delegate interactions between people, especially actions that require value judgments.
-In addition, BPM is able to integrate with third-party systems.
+In addition, BPM can integrate with third-party systems.

-Thus, it is too early to talk about a complete replacement of BPM with robotic systems, and the separate use of RPA will not fully improve business processes.
-BPM vs RPA leads to the symbiosis that significantly increases the efficiency of performing tasks through automation.
-In addition, the integrated solution contributes to the overall reduction in operating costs and the improvement of the company’s operations.
+Thus, it is too early to talk about replacing BPM with robotic systems, and the separate use of RPA will not fully improve business processes.
+BPM vs. RPA leads to the symbiosis that significantly increases the efficiency of performing tasks through automation.
+In addition, the integrated solution contributes to the overall reduction in operating costs and improves the company’s operations.

 Want to find the right solution for your business?
 Get in touch with us!